 Vitamin D Supplementation

 It’s a good idea to ask your doctor to check your level of this very important vitamin at least once a year.
 Vitamin D is a vital part of reproduction, affecting the health of moms and babies.
-If you find out you’re deficient, it’s much better to take higher doses before conceiving than trying to correct it once you’ve become pregnant.
+If you find out you’re deficient, taking higher doses before conceiving is much better than trying to correct it once you’ve become pregnant.
 At that point you wouldn’t be able to take a larger dose to bring up your level more quickly, so your baby would not be getting the Vitamin D they need.

 In addition to improving fertility, Vitamin D also strengthens our immune systems, protects us from some types of cancer and helps us maintain good bone density.
 It’s an easy way to support your overall health and vitality.
 And, If you have any questions, we’re always here to help!